Skip to content

 “She can live now,” Hadiza’s mother whispers in amazement.

-During Hadiza’s stay, CURE Niger’s spiritual staff had many small, special moments where they were able to share Jesus with Hadiza and her mother.
-God has planted the seeds, and we’re watering them with our prayers.
-Ultimately, the results are up to the Holy Spirit.
-Hadiza leaves CURE with a straight leg, her mobility, and a restored place in her community.
-Most importantly, she leaves knowing that Jesus loves her regardless of her tribe, physical condition, or whether or not she drinks milk!
+Hadiza left CURE with a straight leg, her mobility, and a restored place in her community.
+Most importantly, she leaves knowing that God loves her regardless of her tribe, physical condition, or whether or not she drinks milk!

 Continue to follow Hadiza’s story on CURE’s website, or learn more about how you can help heal a child like Hadiza each month by going to cure.org/hero.